rabuu/steganos/README.md

 1 1 1 1 1 1 1 1 # original value (red)
 1 1 1 1 1 1 1 0 # the 0 from the 'a' causes the 0 in the last bit

-# second bit: key is 1, so the program hides to bits
+# second bit: key is 1, so the program hides two bits
 1 1 1 1 1 1 1 1 # original value (green)
-1 1 1 1 1 1 1 1 # the last to 1s come from the 'a', in this case nothing changes
+1 1 1 1 1 1 1 1 # the last two 1s come from the 'a', in this case nothing changes

 # third bit: key is 1 again
 1 1 1 1 1 1 1 1 # original value (blue)
-1 1 1 1 1 1 0 0 # the first 0, 1 and 1 are already hidden; because the key is 1 the next two bits are hidden
+1 1 1 1 1 1 0 0 # the first 0, 1 and 1 from our letter 'a' are already hidden; because the key is 1 the next two bits are hidden

 # fourth bit: key is 0 again.
 The fourth value is hidden in the second pixel.
 In our example it's a red pixel ([115, 0, 0])
 0 1 1 1 0 0 1 1 # the red value of the second pixel (115)